apex/up/docs/06-commands.md

 ## Rollback

-Rollback to a previous deployment.
+[Up Pro](#guides.subscribing_to_up_pro) supports instant rollbacks to a previous deployment.
 A subsequent `up rollback` will revert the rollback, as it simply toggles the deployment versions.
 Note that rollbacks do not affect environment variables, as they are loaded at runtime.

 ```
 Usage: